 In previous research presenteeism has been associated with having both negative and positive effects on employees and businesses.
 But more often than not, it has been linked to exacerbating health problems, with more productivity loss than absenteeism.

+In fact, the Centre for Mental Health calculated that presenteeism from mental ill health alone costs the UK economy £15.1bn a year.
+But throwing a spanner into the works, a key finding of the UEA study was that presenteeism not only stems from ill health and stress, but from raised motivation as well.
 The research analysed data from 61 previous studies involving more than 175,960 participants, including the “European Working Conditions Survey” which sampled employees from 34 countries.
 And one of the significant links to presenteeism it found was the severity of organisational policies used to monitor or reduce staff absence, such as strict trigger points for disciplinary action, job insecurity, limited paid sick leave, or few absence days allowed without a medical certificate.
 Job demands, such as workload, understaffing, overtime and time pressure, along with the difficulty of finding cover and personal financial difficulties, were found to be key reasons why people might not take a day off.
 Conflict between work and family, being exposed to harassment, abuse, and discrimination at work were also positively related to presenteeism.
 Read more about preventing stress from taking over your life: